 The government fixes Fares for route taxis, but it is always wise to agree on the cost before accepting the ride.
 It is recommended to tip taxi drivers 10 – 15% of the fare in Jamaica, more if it’s late at night.

 A more comfortable way to travel around Jamaica is by hiring your own private driver or taking a guided tour.
 Although it’s one of the most expensive ways to travel, you are the one choosing where you go and what you do.
 For recommendations on tour companies, guides and private drivers in different parts of Jamaica, head over to Trip Advisor and do a quick search in their travel forums.
 You are guaranteed plenty of great suggestions.

-While the public buses and minibuses in Jamaica operate similarly to route taxis, they aren’t for the faint of heart.
-The uncomfortable cramped conditions combined with drivers who have little respect for the rules of the road can make for an unsettling journey.
+While Jamaica’s public buses and minibuses operate similarly to route taxis, they aren’t for the faint of heart.
+The uncomfortable cramped conditions combined with drivers who have little respect for the road rules can make for an unsettling journey.
 The buses are also notorious for running behind schedule and breaking down due to the poor road conditions on the island.
 They are, however, the cheapest form of transportation in Jamaica.

 Best Time to Visit Jamaica

 The most popular time of year for travellers to visit Jamaica is between the months of December and April.
-During these months the temperatures average from 70-80 degrees Fahrenheit and the threat of rain is at its lowest point.
+This is because the temperatures average from 70-80 degrees Fahrenheit during these months, and the threat of rain is at its lowest point.

-Similar to other Caribbean islands, Jamaica’s hurricane season runs from June through November and peaks from early August to late October.
-September and October are the islands wettest months, averaging more than six inches of rainfall.
+Like other Caribbean islands, Jamaica’s hurricane season runs from June through November and peaks from early August to late October.
+September and October are the island’s wettest months, averaging more than six inches of rainfall.